-From Zero To Comrades Hero In 8 Months
+This Guy Went From Zero To Comrades Hero In 8 Months

-The start of the weight gain for Will could be traced back to a time and an event.
-“I realised that the lifestyle I’d chosen to live over the last three years since my divorce was destroying me,” says Addison.
+The start of the weight gain for Will Addison could be traced back to a time and an event.
+“I realised that the lifestyle I’d chosen to live over the last three years since my divorce was destroying me,” says Will.
 “I still had dreams I wanted to follow, but I wasn’t able to motivate myself to pursue them.
 Like so many other people, I lived in a world of fear of failure and it was so much easier just to carry on living an unhealthy lifestyle – to just wake up each day not wanting to pursue the unknown.”

 Sadly, Will’s story is a common one.
 It doesn’t have to start with a single event, but there are plenty of other men who are still stuck in this downward spiral.
 Some don’t escape before it’s too late – but thankfully, for Will’s sake, he started by lacing up his running shoes and leaving his fear behind.
 Here’s his story, and his tried-and-tested advice to kickstarting your own comeback: